ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 ### Creating the React app Dockerfile

-The client Dockerfile is a complete multi-stage Dockerfile that I have used previously for developing, testing and deploying react apps.
+The next Dockerfile is a complete multi-stage Dockerfile that I have used previously for developing, testing and deploying react apps.
 It's a bit more complicated so let's dive in.

 First we need to determine which base image we would like to extend from our `base` stage.